cnxtech/eg-01-csharp-jwt-core/README.md

 ### Short installation instructions
 * Download or clone this repository.
-* The repository includes a Visual Studio 2017 solution file and a NuGet package referencesd in the project file.
+* The repository includes a Visual Studio 2017 solution file and NuGet package references in the project file.
 * Configure the project by editing the existing project file `common/App.config`